stereotype441/language/resources/type-system/inference.md

 - If `e` is a compound assignment:

-  - Let `K2` be the type schema that the operator `op` (as defined in the interface of `Tread`) imposes on its single arguments, and let `Tc` be the operator's return type.
+  - Let `K2` be the static type of the single argument of `Tread.operator op`, and let `Tc` be the operator's return type.

   - Infer `e2` in context `K2`, producing `m2` with static type `T2`.